Pyraustinae

 (NCBI-index: 437488)

 The Rice Leafroller (Cnaphalocrocis medinalis) is a species not found in Europe.
 I spotted this grass moth in Japan during a working visit to Kyoto.
 The wings are brownish-yellow with two distinct dark brown transverse lines.
-The fringe line consists of a brownish band and the costa of the wing is brown-black.
+The fringe line consists of a brownish band, and the costa of the wing is brown-black.
 The larva folds a leaf lengthwise and spins it closed, after which it feeds on the green tissue.
 Host plant: Rice.
 Dutch name: Rijstbladroller.
 Frisian name:

 Genus: Ostrinia